-So you’ve got yourself a new hammock, now how do you plan to hang it?
+So you’ve got a nice new hammock, now how do you plan to hang it?
 You’re itching to hit the trail and see what all the fuss is about… but wait, your hammock won’t magically hang itself.
 You need hammock straps, people.
-The best hammock straps.

 Ok, Ok.
 If you’re impatient, and don’t want to read further, go get these, then get off your computer and get outside:

 Longest length to hang over canyons or round massive tree trunks: Nature’s Hangout HangTight XL hammock straps

 Best hammock straps for strength and load rating (big guys and 2-to-a-hammock): Nature’s Hangout HangTight XL hammock straps

 Best for those who like a well-known brand name and super quality: Eagle’s Nest Outfitters (ENO) Atlas Straps Suspension System

 Best for ultralight (so long as you don’t mind whoopie-slings): ENO Helios Suspension System